 What can Yorkies eat?
 Yorkshire terriers can eat any fruits and vegetables that are safe for dogs, but you need to check before you serve, as poisonous and toxic foods will affect small dogs quicker than large-breed dogs.
 Even though dogs don't need fruits and veggies the way people do, they make for healthy and refreshing treats.
 Finding the right fruits and vegetables for your dog is tricky, as some are dangerous, and picky eaters may not really like the taste of others.
 Always feed small pieces in moderation as an occasional treat to help avoid an upset stomach.

-Dogs do not necessarily need to eat fruit as they get all of their required nutrients from other sources.
-However, a tasty fruit treat is likely more healthy than store-bought treats and can be convenient if you just so happen to be making yourself a snack.
-Yorkies can eat apples, pears, grapefruits and oranges.
-Make sure to buy organic fresh fruit to minimize the presence of preservatives and pesticides.
+Yorkies can eat pears, grapefruits, pineapples, raspberries, strawberries, bananas, cantaloupe, cranberries, mangoes, peaches, and oranges.
+Yorkies do not necessarily need to eat fruit, as they get all of their required nutrients from a high-quality dog food, However, a tasty fruit treat is likely more healthy than store-bought treats with byproducts and fillers, and can be convenient if you just so happen to be making yourself a snack.
+It is important to refrain from giving fruits to diabetic dogs due to the high sugar content affecting their blood sugar.

 Apples are full of fiber and vitamins A and C — just remove the core, seeds, and skin to make it easy for your Yorkie to eat it.
 Foods high in vitamin C can change urine acidity.
 If your Yorkie is prone to bladder stones and is on a prescription diet, discuss the best dog food options with your veterinarian before offering them any fruits or vegetables high in vitamin C. Watermelon is a refreshing summer treat as long as you de-seed it.
 Blueberries are an especially good treat since they are high in antioxidants and good for their immune system.